-WASHINGTON, DC – Congressman André Carson (IN-07) released the following statement tonight on President Trump's State of the Union address:
+WASHINGTON, DC – Congressman André Carson (IN-07) released the following statement today in recognition of Veterans Day:

 “On this Veterans Day, I am grateful for the men and women who have served, and who continue to serve, our great nation.